twagar11/ansible-labs/4-playbooks-and-roles.md

     - platform
 ```

-Notice that we are simply calling one role called [platform] from
+Notice that we are simply calling one role called `platform` from
-this playbook---nothing else is called from the playbook itself.
+this playbook -- nothing else is called from the playbook itself.

-2. Let\'s go ahead and create the [platform] role---unlike our
+2. Let\'s go ahead and create the `platform` role -- unlike our
     previous role, this will not contain any tasks or even any variable
     data; instead, it will just contain a [meta] directory: